bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 In addition to tool evaluations, this dataset allows us to explore a few interesting questions related to STRs in general:
 - what is the distribution of STR variants in the human genome (ie. motif sizes, lengths, percent multiallelic, etc.)?
+- how well do the existing catalogs of STR loci capture these variants?
-- how many STR variants are novel relative to the hg38 human reference genome (ie. different motif or locus)?
+- how many STR variants are novel relative to the hg38 reference (ie. different motif or locus)?
 - can we predict which loci are more likely to be mutated based on their sequence and reference context?

 -------